Tushh007/invideo-assignments/backend/README.md

 ## Instructions

-- We have included an example video json here, along with its video fragments for your reference
+- We have included an example video json, along with its video fragments for your reference

 - The most important part of this assignment is how you design your abstractions and REST API.